 The dramatic coastline of Gower, which compromises of limestone cliffs, award-winning beaches and surfing spots.

-There are over 6 miles of award-winning Blue Flag Beaches, coastal walks and stunning cliff top views to be enjoyed here.
+There are over 6 miles of award-winning Blue Flag Beaches in the Gower.
+You can also enjoy coastal walks and stunning clifftop views.

-Even if the weather is unkind [which it often is in Wales], you can still take a stroll in the bracing sea air, stop in a traditional pub or take seaside snaps if you are a keen photographer.
+Even if the weather is unkind [which it often is in Wales], you can still take a stroll in the bracing sea air.
+Or find a cosy pub to stay dry in and sample local Welsh dishes?

 Some of the most popular beaches include Llangennith, Oxwich Bay, Three Cliffs Bay beach and Rhosilli beach.

-They all have their unique set of characteristics, features and facilities and several of them are dog-friendly if you are looking to take your pooch for a seaside stroll.
+They all have their unique set of characteristics, features and facilities.
+Several are dog-friendly if you are looking to take your doggo for a seaside stroll.

 Three Cliffs Bay Gower